-Marie Eastman (Vice Chair)
+Marie Eastman (Acting Chair)

 Marie was born in Botwood, NL.
 She is a member of the Spl'tek First Nations in Grand Falls-Windsor, a past member of the Federation of Newfoundland Indians and current Qalipu First Nations member.

 Marie has a long and active volunteer history within the Aboriginal community, particularly helping to address issues facing Aboriginal Women.
 She is the current President of the Exploits Native Women's Association (ENWA) and has served as co- chair, Vice President and a Board member for the Newfoundland Aboriginal Women's Network (NAWN).